 Accessories for studio flashes (strobe lights)

 There are countless light tripods, arms and studio light mounts for maximum effect indoors or outdoors.
-Wireless launchers increase the comfort of operation as well as safety when working with flashes by eliminating unnecessary cables under the feet of the photographer and models.
+Wireless triggers increase the comfort of operation as well as safety when working with flashes by eliminating unnecessary cables under the feet of the photographer and models.

 Although TTL studio flashes work in the same way as camera-mounted TTL flashes (system flashes), we usually get better results by accurately measuring lighting with available light meters.